Diagnostic and Statistical Manual of Mental Disorders: APA Statistical Manual (1917) and AMA Standard (1933)

 In 1917, together with the National Commission on Mental Hygiene (now Mental Health America), the American Medico-Psychological Association developed a new guide for mental hospitals called the Statistical Manual for the Use of Institutions for the Insane.
 This guide included twenty-two diagnoses.
-It would be revised several times by the Association and its successor, the American Psychiatric Association (APA), and by the tenth edition in 1942, was titled Statistical Manual for the Use of Hospitals of Mental Diseases.
+It would be revised several times by the Association, and by the tenth edition in 1942, was titled Statistical Manual for the Use of Hospitals of Mental Diseases.

 In 1921, the AMPA became the present American Psychiatric Association (APA).

 The first edition of the DSM notes in its foreword: "In the late twenties, each large teaching center employed a system of its own origination, no one of which met more than the immediate needs of the local institution."

 In 1933, the AMA's general medical guide the Standard Classified Nomenclature of Disease, (referred to as the Standard), was released.
 Along with the New York Academy of Medicine, the APA provided the psychiatric nomenclature subsection.
 It became well adopted in the US within two years.
 A major revision of the Statistical Manual was made in 1934, to bring it in line with the new Standard.
 A number of revisions of the Standard were produced, with the last in 1961.